FairDigital/Laravel-Addresses/README.md

 and run `$ composer update` or both in one with `$ composer require fairdigital/laravel-addresses`.

-Next register the following service providers and facades to your `config/app.php` file
+Next register the following service providers to your `config/app.php` file if Laravel<5.5

 ```php
 'providers' => [